Each rotation is 4 weeks for a total of 13 rotations per year.

 - Residents are exposed to a wide array of diagnostic techniques including immunohistochemistry; many residents have the opportunity to get involved in the process of bringing up and validating new immunohistochemical stains in the department.

-ACTING FELLOWSHIP (one rotation)
+ACTING FELLOWSHIP (Electives available)

 AUTOPSY SERVICE (four rotations)